Additional Steps Needed to Help Determine the Right Size and Composition of DOD's Total Workforce

 Agency Affected: Department of Defense

 Comments: DOD partially concurred with this recommendation and stated in its agency comments that it will strengthen the annual guidance as improvements are made in the inventory of contracted services.
-Further, DOD stated that if a component?s methodology deviates from the process defined in the annual guidance, a footnote explaining the deviation will be included in the contracted services section of the Operation and Maintenance Overview book within the budget.
-When we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.
+Further, DOD stated that if a component's methodology deviates from the process defined in the annual guidance, a footnote explaining the deviation will be included in the contracted services section of the Operation and Maintenance Overview book within the budget.
+As of August 2014, this recommendation has not been addressed.